 ITALIAN STYLE OF COOKING

 Saffron risotto is, by the way, the only rice dish or primo piatto that can be served with ossobuco.
 Pasta is frowned upon, because in Italian cuisine - with a few exceptions - no dishes high in carbohydrates and protein are served together.
-Usually pasta, risotto and co. are served as primi piatti and meat or fish as secondi piatti, accompanied by vegetables, potatoes or bread.
+Usually pasta, risotto, and co. are served as primi piatti and meat or fish as secondi piatti, accompanied by vegetables, potatoes, or bread.
 However, meat or fish are very much allowed in the sauces of the primi piatti, think of the famous "Bolognese".
 Polenta is also an excellent accompaniment to ossobuco.

 FROM 1 TO 12